-The graduate school specifies that all students complete 14 credit hours to graduate.
+The graduate school specifies that all students complete 14 dissertation credit hours to graduate.
 Students are encouraged to plan the distribution of dissertation hours to meet this requirement and to be registered for 3 dissertation credits during the semester they defend their dissertation.

 Please not that, in response to requirements by the American Psychological Association's Committee on Accreditation, certain courses or learning activities may be added or replaced.
-These are indicated by an asterisk in the table above.

-Last Revision August 2011
+Last Revision August 2012